Taxpoynt Docs

 1) Data and information security compliance

-- NDPR-aligned controls: Tenant scoping by organization/environment, least-privilege access, encryption in transit, and auditable access/change logs.
+- NDPR-aligned controls: Tenant scoping by organization/environment, least-privilege access, encryption in transit and at rest, and auditable access/change logs.
+Terms, Privacy, and Data Processing commitments are published on the marketing legal pages.

 2) Data encryption standards